shivakalla2/Microsoft_Stock_Analysis/README.md

-# Microsoft_Stock_Analysis
-Analysis of Microsoft Stock Prices (2015-2021) using Excel, including data cleaning, pivot tables, and dashboard.
+# Microsoft Stock Price Analysis (2015-2021) 📊

+## 📌 Overview
+This project analyzes Microsoft stock prices from 2015 to 2021 using Excel.
+It includes data cleaning, trend analysis,and an interactive dashboard.

+## 🔹 Features
+- Data cleaning (handling missing values, formatting)
+- Pivot tables for monthly/yearly trends
+- Interactive dashboard.